 The table below illustrates the English proficiency of the students in this school.
 Lake Forest has 7 teachers with certification in TESOL, (Teachers of English to Speakers of Other Languages).
 The majority of LEP students are placed in the classes of these teachers.
 Lake Forest has always recognized the special needs of LEP students.
 Examples of additional support that has been provided for LEP students in past years include teaming the students with tutors, placing students in classrooms with ESOL certified teachers, and placing students in classrooms with other students who speak the same language.
-Lake Forest is fortunate to have a 3 non-classroom ESOL teachers.
+Lake Forest is fortunate to have 3 non-classroom ESOL teachers.

-English Proficiency Of Students At Lake Forest, 2016-2019
+English Proficiency Of Students At Lake Forest, 2017-2020

-Number of Students Number of LEP Number of English Who Have Exited Students speaking Students
+Number of StudentsNumber of LEPNumber of English- speaking Students

-2016-2017 1 209 668

 2017-2018 5 185 647

 2018-2019 229 568

+2019-2020 228 604

-^{}Limited English Proficiency
+Limited English Proficiency

-^{}Access test results were not available by the deadline for this document to be completed.
+Access test results were not available by the deadline for this document to be completed.